George Lippard

 George Lippard (April 10, 1822 – February 9, 1854) was a 19th-century American novelist, journalist, playwright, social activist, and labor organizer.
 He was a popular author in antebellum America.

 A friend of Edgar Allan Poe, Lippard advocated a socialist political philosophy and sought justice for the working class in his writings.
 He founded a secret benevolent society, Brotherhood of the Union, investing in it all the trappings of a religion; the society, a precursor to labor organizations, survived until 1994.
 He authored two principal kinds of stories: Gothic tales about the immorality, horror, vice, and debauchery of large cities, such as The Monks of Monk Hall (1844), reprinted as The Quaker City (1844); and historical fiction of a type called romances, such as Blanche of Brandywine (1846), Legends of Mexico (1847), and the popular Legends of the Revolution (1847).
-Both kinds of stories, sensational and immensely popular when written, are mostly forgotten today.
+His works of both types, immensely popular when written, are mostly forgotten today.

 Lippard died at the age of 31 in Philadelphia, Pennsylvania, on February 9, 1854.